richard-thomas/py-exif-extract/README.md

 ### Method: `pretty_print_exif(single_image_exif, outfile=sys.stdout)`

-Pretty Print EXIF metadata for a single image.
+Print EXIF metadata for a single image in a prettified format that replaces underscores with spaces and applies appropriate capitalization.

 Argument | Type | Description
 -- | -- | --